Khey17/WebRest/oracle-kubernetes/README.md

 ```
 ---

-Exit to bash or powershell and then:
+Exit to bash or PowerShell and then:
 ## Run SQL Files Inside the Oracle Pod

-### 1. Copy SQL file to pod
+### 1. Copy the SQL file to the pod

 ```bash
 kubectl cp ./FILE_1.sql <pod-name>:/tmp/FILE_1.sql